rust-lang/rfcs/text/0000-write-pointers.md

 - Writing does not drop old value.
     - Dropping requires at least one read, which is not possible with a write-only reference
 - You can take a `&out T` on any `T: Copy`
     - because destructors are never run on write, `T: Copy` is necessary to guarantee no custom destructors.
-This bound can be changed once negative trait bounds land, then we can have `T: !Drop`.
-Changing from `T: Copy` to `T: !Drop` will be backwards compatible, so we can move forward with just a `T: Copy` bound for now.

 ## Coercion Rules